 Ramona school-wide discipline plan follows the foundations model.
-We have established a school-wide behavior Management and Incentive Matrix that's followed by each adult in our building.
+We have established a schoolwide behavior Management and Incentive Matrix that's followed by each adult in our building.
 The Matrix list expected classroom behaviors with incentives and rewards when the behaviors are met.
 The matrix also includes intensity 1(annoying), 2(disruptive), and 3(defiant) offenses with corrective responses and consequences.
 Each adult follows and implements the Matrix for offenses within specified parameters and the District universal referral is used when the offenses exceeds the schools Matrix.
 Our Matrix is a positive, proactive, and instructional way of dealing with misbehavior.
+This year we have implemented rules to be used school-wide following Whole Brain Teaching Rituals and Routines.

-Describe how the school ensures the social-emotional needs of all students are being met, which may include providing counseling, mentoring and other pupil services
+Describe how the school ensures the social-emotional needs of all students are being met, which may include providing counseling, mentoring and other pupil services include: social and emotional learning (SEL), positive behavior intervention and supports (PBIS), and response to intervention RTI).
+Staff are trained to build positive relationships with students in order to increase school connectedness.